mirego/activerecord_strict_validations/README.md

 ## Todo

-* Support other MySQL column types that raise a `Mysql2::Error` exception when given a wrong value.
+* Support other database column types that raise an exception when given a wrong value.

 ## License

-`ActiveRecord::MySQL::Strict` is © 2013 [Mirego](http://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
-See the [`LICENSE.md`](https://github.com/mirego/activerecord_mysql_strict/blob/master/LICENSE.md) file.
+`ActiveRecord::StrictValidations` is © 2013-2014 [Mirego](http://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
+See the [`LICENSE.md`](https://github.com/mirego/activerecord_strict_validations/blob/master/LICENSE.md) file.

 ## About Mirego